cpske/ISP/index.md

 [Scrum](agile/)
 </td>
 <td markdown="span">
-A popular technique for iterative development, which can used in any iterative software project.
+A popular technique for iterative development.
-See [Agile index](agile/index) page for references.
 The video at right is best place to start.
+The [Agile index](agile/index) has more Scrum material.
 </td>
 <td markdown="span">
 Watch [Scrum in Under 10 Minutes](https://youtu.be/XU0llRltyFM) https://youtu.be/XU0llRltyFM